-Children with language disorder will typically be delayed in learning or speaking their first words and phrases.
+Children with language disorder are usually delayed in learning or speaking their first words and phrases.
 When they do speak, their sentences are shorter and less complex than would be expected for their age.
 Individuals with language disorder typically speak with grammatical errors, have a small vocabulary, and may have trouble finding the right word at times.
-When engaging in conversation, they may not be able to provide adequate information about the key events they’re discussing or tell a coherent story.
+In conversation, they may not be able to provide adequate information about the events they’re discussing or tell a coherent story.
 Because children with language disorder may have difficulty understanding what other people say, they may have an unusually hard time following directions.

+Not necessarily.
 Language skills are highly variable in young children, and many children who are late in speaking their first words or phrases do not develop language disorder.
 Delayed language acquisition is not predictive of language disorder until age 4, when individual differences in language ability become more stable.
-Language disorder that is diagnosed at age 4 or later is likely to be stable over time and often persists into adulthood.
-Although language disorder is present from early childhood, it is possible that the symptoms won’t become obvious until later in life, when the demands for more complex language use increase.
+Language disorder that is diagnosed at age 4 or later is likely to be stable over time and to persist into adulthood.

 Is it always clear that a child has language disorder?